Compare Ethernet and T1

 |Equipment||All required hardware provided by MegaPath.||Uses your existing infrastructure and requires only one piece of hardware, a less expensive router.||Ethernet typically requires a lower-cost router.|

-- MegaPath has the largest Ethernet over Copper footprint in the U.S.
+- MegaPath offers expansive Ethernet over Copper coverage throughout the U.S.

 - Dedicated bandwidth which means just that – what you order is for your use only – not shared with other nearby businesses.